norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 If you subscribe to the Gartner predictive model for AI impact and adoption (a.k.a the "AI Hype Cycle") we are still far from peak (inflated) AI expectations.
 ![Gartner AI Hype Cycle 2023](https://emt.gartnerweb.com/ngw/globalassets/en/newsroom/images/graphs/swe-hc-image.png) Casual observation supports the Gartner timeline; every week it seems a new Generative AI breakthrough sends techno-pundits and content creators into a frenzy.
-This week, the breakthrough is multimodal OpenAI GPT-4o: the long-awaited technological leap forward which will no doubt _fianally_ render the human race obsolete :rolling-eyes:.
+This week, the breakthrough is multimodal OpenAI GPT-4o: the long-awaited technological leap forward which will no doubt _fianally_ render the human race obsolete 🙄.
+The "hype" of the hype cycle is really a manifestation of

-This disconnect between highly experimental, largely acedemic exploratory pursuits and consumer-ready, reliable products is one that the Generative AI bubble has greatly exaccerbated.
+ disconnect between highly experimental, largely acedemic exploratory pursuits and consumer-ready, reliable products is one that the Generative AI bubble has greatly exaccerbated.
 Both funding and